Get legal advice for challenging a will

-There are many reasons why you might need expert help to contest a Will.
-As experts in contesting Wills, we can help, whatever your circumstances.
+There are many reasons why you might need expert help to contest a Will, and if you are still trying to understand a little more about how to contest a will, we have written a guide that we hope you will find useful.
+As experts in contesting Wills, we will be able to help, whatever your circumstances.

 To be valid, a Will must be in writing, be signed by the person making it, and be witnessed and signed by two other people.
 If you think a loved one’s Will doesn’t meet these criteria, then it might not be valid.
 There are other reasons why Wills might be declared invalid as well – our team can listen to your concerns and give you expert advice.

 There was mental incapacity when the Will was written or amended

 If a loved one suffers from dementia or some other illness affecting their mental ability, they might not be able to make decisions about their own affairs.
 If they made a Will during this time, you have every right to be worried.
 We can make investigations into their mental capacity at the time and provide you with advice about contesting the Will.

 You might feel that someone put undue pressure on a loved one when they were making their Will.
 If so, you want to be sure that person doesn’t affect your own inheritance.
 Cases of undue influence can be difficult to prove, but we can look into your case to see if it is worth taking further.

 Your loved one might not have known what they were signing

 It’s all too easy to sign something without reading it properly.
 You may believe that your loved one signed a Will without fully understanding the contents or whom it benefits or excludes.